-Throughout this course, students are challenged to form and defend their own answers to these questions with thoughtful, historical analysis.
-Students learn to critically examine primary and secondary sources and practice a variety of methods to communicate their ideas.
-Students are required to complete a research assignment based on the National History Day outline.
+Throughout the course, students are challenged to form and defend answers to essential questions with thoughtful historical analysis.
+Students learn to critically examine primary and secondary sources and to practice a variety of methods to communicate their ideas.
+Students will complete a National History Day project.

-453 American Government-A Semester Grade 12 Required I/II
+4573 American Government-A Semester Grade 12 Required I/II